byteRavi/weathermate/README.md

-Weather App

-Welcome to My Weather App!
+# Welcome to My Weather App!

-I built this weather app to help you quickly check the current weather conditions for any city.
+i built this weather app to help you quickly check the current weather conditions for any city.
 It's a simple but useful tool that uses real-time data from the OpenWeatherMap API.

-What Can It Do?
+>> What this ccan It Do?

 - Search for weather data by city name
 - Fetch real-time weather data from the OpenWeatherMap API